-&lt;sup>2 In this regard, one can consider for instance the failure of the UN Climate Change Commission to achieve a binding agreement to replace the Kyoto Protocol at the Copenhagen Summit in December 2009.
+3 See for instance the failure of the UN Climate Change Commission to implement the Kyoto Protocol and achieve a binding agreement to replace it at the Copenhagen Summit in December 2009.

-&lt;sup>3 See, in this regard, the failure off he international community to achieve the "Millennium Dedevelopment Goals" and their targets in 2015, as agreed at the UN Millennium Summit.
-A complete report can be accessed online at: http://www.un.org/millenniumgoals/.
+4 See, in this regard, the failure oft he international community to achieve the "Millennium Dedevelopment Goals" and their targets in 2015, as agreed at the UN Millennium Summit.